Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Closed-Set Video Unsupervised Domain Adaptation

 The above categories attempt to tackle VUDA from different perspectives, and all have their own strength and shortcomings.
 The adversarial-based approach is the more common approach thanks to its high performance and ease of implementation, yet it relies on unstable adversarial learning which may result in fragile convergence and requires additional domain discriminators during training.
 The divergence-based approach computes domain discrepancies explicitly without additional network components, and its optimization is more stable.
 However, it generally produces inferior performances compared to either the adversarial-based approach or the semantic-based approach.
 The semantic-based approach also results in high adaptation performances and can be extended to other scenarios of adaptation (e.g., source-free VUDA), but they are susceptible to noise and are optimized with higher computation cost.

 To capitalize on the strength of each approach for a more effective VUDA, various VUDA methods exploit a composite of approaches.
 For example, the NEC-Drone~\cite{choi2020unsupervised} proposed to combine the adversarial-based approach with the semantic-based approach by applying a triplet loss on the source data to learn embeddings of the videos which are agnostic of the specific classes but are aware of being similar.
 Similarly, the Pairwise Attentive adversarial Spatio-Temporal Network (PASTN)~\cite{gao2020pastn} also exploits both the adversarial-based and semantic-based approaches.
 PASTN is designed as a pairwise network with dual domain discriminators, one of which is structured without backpropagation and outputs the transferability weights for attentive adversarial learning.
 A margin-based discrimination loss~\cite{wu2017sampling} is employed across the source and target video features instead of the contrastive loss to compress intra-class samples within a margin and push inter-class samples away.
 This could extract shared semantics across source and target video domains by promoting feature clustering while taking the intra-class data distribution into consideration.
-Another method that adopts the same combination of approaches is SAVA~\cite{choi2020shuffle}.
+Other methods that adopt the same combination of approaches are SAVA~\cite{choi2020shuffle}, CVTD~\cite{choi2022self}, and GLAD~\cite{lee2024glad}.
 SAVA aligns source and target video domains adversarially while attending to more discriminative clips through an attention mechanism.
 Further, SAVA focuses on encouraging temporal association in videos by applying an auxiliary clip order prediction task, which is more efficient and computationally less intensive than applying a contrastive loss.
+Meanwhile, CVTD applies a simple prediction task that predicts the difference of sampled temporal distances between the source and target videos.
+A standard adversarial domain classifier is also utilized by CVTD for further feature alignment.
+The more recent GLAD addresses background bias by performing the auxiliary temporal order prediction task.
+GLAD also proposes to tackle the temporal shift by utilizing temporal view alignment methods across both global and local views of videos.
+Each temporal view alignment method employs a dedicated adversarial domain classifiers to align the source and target features.